Home » Your Health » Personalised Care » Supported Self Management

 What is supported self-management?

-‘Supported self-management’ is the term the NHS use to to mean the ways that healthcare services encourage, support and empower you to manage your long term physical and mental health conditions.
-Supporting you to look after yourself improves your health and wellbeing outcomes.
+‘Supported self-management’ is the term the NHS use to describe the ways healthcare services will encourage, support and empower you to manage your long term physical and mental health conditions.
+Supporting you to look after yourself and improve your health and wellbeing outcomes.

-Self-management education – any form of formal education or training for people with long-term conditions focused on helping them to develop the knowledge, skills and confidence they need to manage their own health care effectively.
+This is formal education or training for you if you have a long-term condition that is focused on helping you to develop the knowledge, skills and confidence to manage your health condition.

 Close